innobi/pantab/doc/source/api.rst

    :param source: Name / location of the Hyper file to be read  or Hyper-API connection.
    :param query: SQL query to execute.
    :param hyper_process: A `HyperProcess` in case you want to spawn it by yourself.
 Optional.
 Must be supplied as a keyword argument.
+   :param use_float_na: Flag indicating whether to use the pandas `Float32`/`Float64` dtypes which support the new pandas missing value  `pd.NA`, default False
    :rtype: Dict[tableauhyperapi.TableName, pd.DataFrame]